U1j1/PlayStore_EDA_Major/README.md

 # Play_Store_App_Review_Analysis_EDA_Capstone_Project

 ## Objective
-We are provided with a hotel bookings dataset.
+We are provided with Play Store Dataset wherein there is data of the apps on a specific platform.

-Out main objective is perform EDA on the given dataset and draw useful conclusions about general trends in hotel bookings and how factors governing hotel bookings interact with each other.
+Out main objective is perform EDA on the given dataset and draw useful conclusions about general trends in app downloads and how factors governing app downloads interact with each other.

 ## Dataset
 We are given a Playstore dataset.
 This dataset contains downloads information for different apps.
 It contains the various features.